 Secondly, it’s all online, which means you can easily work from any device.
 I love being able to write at home and then pick up right where I left off on my phone when I’m commuting.
 And when I get home again, everything I wrote on my phone has already been updated.
 It makes for such a stress-free, hassle-free writing experience.
 And for those who like to disconnect while writing, Google Docs does have the option of making your documents available offline so you don’t have to worry about having an internet connection.

-It’s a decent text editor but I’ll admit it is fairly basic.
-And that brings me to my third point, and something I shamefully learned of only recently.
-You can add to Google’s functionality with add-ons, including speech recognition, mind maps and fancy text editors .
+It’s a decent text editor, but I’ll admit it is fairly basic.
+And that brings me to my third point, and something I learned of only recently.
+You can actually add to the functionality with add-ons, including speech recognition, mind maps, and fancy text editors.
 Fair warning, some of them are paid, but there are also a lot of free options to play with.

 While I find Google Docs to be a refreshingly simple writing experience, it isn’t perfect.
 The biggest downside has to be the sorting system.
 Google Docs will sort things in order of last opened, which isn’t helpful when you haven’t touched your outline in two months and you have to scroll past every rough draft of a scene or chapter to find it again.
 To circumvent that you can organize all of your documents in Google Drive but it’s a little frustrating having two apps on my phone when it makes more sense to consolidate them.

 Still, it’s probably the easiest to jump into and the one I would recommend starting with.